dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 - Does the main clock count up or down?
 - What kind of accuracy, precision and latency does it have?

 At first most of these questions might seem unnecessary, as all we really need is a periodic timer to generate interrupts for the scheduler right?
-Well that can certainly work, but as you do more things with the timer you may want to accurately determine the length of time between two points of execution.
+Well that can certainly work, but as we do more things with the timer we may want to accurately determine the length of time between two points of execution.
 This is hard to do with interrupts, and it's easier to do with polling.
-A periodic mode is also not always available, and sometimes you are stuck with a one-shot timer.
+A periodic mode is also not always available, and sometimes we are stuck with a one-shot timer.

 For x86, the common timers are: